Bulbophyllum evasum: Taxonomy and naming

 Bulbophyllum evasum was first formally described in 1950 by Trevor Hunt & Herman Rupp and the description was published in the Proceedings of the Royal Society of Queensland from a specimen collected on a mountain near Mossman by Hugo Flecker.
 The specific epithet (evasum) is a Latin word meaning "evasion".

 Distribution and habitat

-The creeping brittle orchid grows on trees, rocks and mossy boulders in the ranges at altitudes of between 1000 and 1600 m between the Cedar Bay National Park and the Paluma Range National Park.
+Creeping brittle orchid grows on trees, rocks and mossy boulders in the ranges at altitudes of between 1000 and 1600 m between the Cedar Bay National Park and the Paluma Range National Park..